 Tip #1: Know where to look.

 Some things are obvious: the best way to find a good, reputable, and trusted analyst is to ask for referrals within your network.
-Speak with other business owners you know, both locally and nationally (and internationally, if that applies!).
+Speak with other business owners you know locally and nationally (and internationally, if that applies!).
 If your project isn’t confined to your local area, you may find a match outside your city’s borders.

-In addition, if you’re a member of your local Chamber of Commerce, Rotary Club, meet-up/mastermind group, or other business groups, scan your directories for third party analysts you can meet and speak with in-person to learn more about how they can help you.
+In addition, if you’re a member of your local Chamber of Commerce, Rotary Club, meet-up/mastermind group, or other business groups, scan your directories for third-party analysts you can meet and speak with in person to learn more about how they can help you.

 Tip #2: Ask probing questions about the depth of their experience in their area of expertise.